Built in 1775 as a hunting lodge for the Duke of Northumberland, Kielder Castle is now the focal point for visitors to the forest.

 The exhibition is full of fantastic opportunities to get to know the forest and its history better, including an osprey camera providing live footage of the forest's nest sites, an interactive red squirrel exhibition and a local history exhibition focussing on the bastles built during the 'Border Reivers' period.

 Upstairs in the Castle is the classroom.
 This is available for hire and is often used for various workshops arranged by the Forestry Commission.

-The Cycle Centre at Kielder Castle is open daily from 9.30am till dusk from Fri till Tue and closed Wed and Thurs (unless there are pre paid bookings) For information regarding the Cycle Centre please phone - 01434 250457 or visit Kielder Cycle Centre
+The Cycle Centre at Kielder Castle is open Monday, Tuesday, Friday Saturday and Sunday 9.30am till dusk.
+Closed Wednesday and Thursday except for prepaid bookings.
+For information regarding the Cycle Centre please phone - 01434 250457 or visit Kielder Cycle Centre